JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 When [`splitMode`](tools_intellij_platform_gradle_plugin_task_awares.md#SplitModeAware-splitMode) is enabled, the task starts the IDE in Split Mode.
 To run the backend and frontend as separate Gradle tasks, use [`runIdeBackend`](#runIdeBackend) and [`runIdeFrontend`](#runIdeFrontend), or generate IDE run configurations with [`generateSplitModeRunConfigurations`](#generateSplitModeRunConfigurations).

+On launch, the task logs the path to the sandbox log file (<path>idea.log</path> in the sandbox log directory) at the lifecycle level, prefixed with `IDE logs:`.
+In Split Mode, the backend and frontend processes report their paths separately, prefixed with `IDE logs (backend):` and `IDE logs (frontend):`.

 ### `executionMode`
 {#runIde-executionMode}